stephanlukasczyk/vim-syntax-specautomata/README.md

 Plugin 'stephanlukasczyk/vim-syntax-specautomata'
 ```

 to your `.vimrc`.
-To get the completion working add those further lines
+To get the completion working it might be necessary to add those further lines

 ```vim
 au BufNewFile,BufRead *.spc set filetype=vim-syntax-specautomata